This Puerto Rican Coquito is a classic cocktail made with seasonal spices, coconut and rum, giving it a taste similar to eggnog.

-This recipe is made vegan thanks to a couple different ingredients.
+This recipe is made with easy vegan substitutions thanks to a couple different ingredients.
 In a more traditional Puerto Rican recipe, you would likely see cow’s milk, evaporated milk, and other dairy products in the ingredients list.

 Additionally, in the vegan whipped cream recipe I mentioned above, all you’ll need is a can of coconut cream and some powdered sugar.